jayluxferro/jayluxferro/README.md

 Hi, I am Jay.
-I work as a Researcher for SPERIXLABS (https://sperixlabs.org); a Cybersecurity Research Lab.
+I am an indepdendent Cybersecurity Researcher at SPERIXLABS (https://sperixlabs.org); a Cybersecurity Research Lab.

 The Lab conducts research in the following areas:
 1. Internet of Things (IoT).